 The Joint Committee for Vaccination and Immunisation (JCVI) does not advise a preference for either vaccine in any specific group of people.
 This is because there is insufficient data to directly compare the vaccines.
 The clinical trials have different designs (e.g. differences in who took part, where and when they were carried out and how effectiveness was measured) and there are no clinical trials directly comparing the Pfizer-BioNTech, Oxford-AstraZeneca and Moderna vaccines.
 All three vaccines give very high protection against severe illness due to COVID-19.
-Practical and operational reasons will determine which vaccine you are offered, but they are both considered appropriate for myeloma patients.

 The dosing schedule was determined by the Joint Committee on Vaccination and Immunisation (JCVI).
 The JCVI analysed all the available data and concluded that 12 weeks is a reasonable dosing interval to achieve good longer-term protection.
 In their evidence statement supporting the widening of the dosing schedule to within 12 weeks of the first dose, the JCVI stated that they expected the vaccines to be as or more effective when delivered at an interval of 12 weeks from the first dose.
 Please be assured that this is something that Myeloma UK is monitoring.

 You can read more about the dosing schedule in our COVID-19 blog.

 Research looking at how vaccines impact transmission rates is ongoing.